EdgarHE/hello-k8s/README.md

 - `minikube dashbor`: check

+## Basic Concept
-## Cluster/ Master/ Node/ Namespace
+### Cluster/ Master/ Node/ Namespace
 - cluster: 1 master + n nodes
 - master: a VM or a physical machine which coordinates the cluster
 - node/worker: a VM or a physical machine which serves as a worker that runs applications
 - namespace: virtual cluster for resource isolation

+### Port
+- pod
+  - containerPort: Docker image/container's exposed port
+- service
+  - targetPort: pod's containerPort
+  - port: service's port, clusterIP's port
+  - nodePort: node's exposed port for the service

 ### CMD
 - `kubectl cluster-info`